erifejams/Visualization-Report-on-African-Wars/README.md

 # Visualisation
-These are the visualisations I produced to from the using the dataset:
+These are the visualisations I produced using R and the the data i explored:

 ![Map of the world](https://github.com/erifejams/Visualization-Report-on-African-Wars/blob/main/Visualisations/MapOfWorld.jpeg)